 The settlement account must be held in Denmark, Finland, Norway or Sweden.
 The currency of the settlement account can be EUR, DKK, NOK or SEK.
 The BRP must select the same currency for its settlement account as it has selected for its invoices.
 If a BRP operates in multiple countries, it can have one settlement account per country over which the invoices for respective country are settled.
-Or BRP can have one common account over which invoices are settled if the invoicing currency is the same in the all countries.
+Or BRP can have one common account over which invoices are settled if the invoicing currency is the same in all the countries.
 The settlement account will be updated by the BRP through Online Service.
 Any account setup of the BRP is subject to review and approval by eSett.

 To enable the debiting of the settlement account and to make it possible to apply the funds on the settlement account as collateral, the BRP needs to sign a Pledged Cash Account Agreement, as defined by eSett, whereby the BRP pledges the funds on the account to eSett and grants eSett the necessary right of disposal over the account.
 The BRP also needs to sign MT101 and MT940 -agreements with its settlement bank.
 These agreements are necessary for eSett to direct debit the settlement account and retrieve balance statements of it.
-An agreement on same-day-value payments to the BRP's settlement bank will advise on what agreements are required.
+An agreement on same-day-value payments to the BRP's settlement account is needed if the BRP wishes to receive the payment as same-day-value payment.
+The settlement bank will advise on what agreements are required.